 Go beyond only making a mobile version of your hotel’s website for mobile marketing, and consider mobile app creation.
 It’s not some impenetrable field that requires highly specialized market research and software developers.
-In fact, the coding part of the app is not all that complicated for most software developers.
-Your hospitality business should have its own mobile app.
+The coding part of the app is not all that complicated for most software developers.
+Your hospitality business should consider having a mobile app.

 1. Captive audience